 With Halloween just around the corner, people are getting prepared to choose just exactly who or what they’d like to dress up as for the season!
+If you don’t want to just buy a Supergirl costume for Halloween, you can always make one yourself!
 To give you a leg up, Costume SuperCenter and cosplayer Uncanny Megan got together to provide you a step-by-step tutorital to become one of the biggest superheroes on television today: Supergirl!

 So if you’re trying to save the world (or at least look like it), look no further!